Maxdegreat/Maxdegreat.github.io/README.md

   ### About KingsFam
   <p align="center">
     The KingsFam social messaging app is an online communication platform that is dedicated to uniting the Kingdom of God.
-As a Christian-based business, KingsFam is         owned and registered under the legal rights of Maximus I. Agubuzo and is committed to providing a safe and secure online environment for individuals to connect and       share their faith.
-Whether you are looking for a community of like-minded believers, KingsFam is the ideal platform for yo!
+As a Christian-based business, KingsFam is         committed to providing a safe and secure online environment for individuals to connect and share their faith.
+Whether you are looking for a community of like-minded     believers, KingsFam is the ideal platform for you!
   </p>

   ### Legal disclaimer
   <p>
-    KingsFam is a soul proprietary business owned and registered under Maximus I Agubuzo.
+    KingsFam is a soul proprietary business.
 Any suggestions given for the improvement of KingsFam is appreciated.
-Suggestions may be acted upon or conversed between people of interest in the KingsFam  app and KingsFam representatives (Maximus I Agubuzo) for the improvement of KingsFam.
+Suggestions may be acted upon or conversed between people of interest in the KingsFam app and official KingsFam representatives for the improvement of KingsFam.
 Assistance in the bettering of KingsFam does not grant any terms of ownership / partnership.
-KingsFam is a ministry but also a Christian Tech startup therefore such legals should be acknowledged before converging on the assistance of offering help or providing ideas to the continual development of KingsFam.
+KingsFam is a ministry but also a Christian soul proprietary business therefore such legals should be acknowledged before converging on the assistance of offering help or providing ideas to the continual development of KingsFam.
   </p>
 </p>

+<p> Apple Store (App Store): https://apps.apple.com/us/app/kingsfam/id1645167504  </p>

+<p> Google Play Store: https://play.google.com/store/apps/details?id=com.kingbiz.kingsfam  </p>

+<p> Website (temporary):  https://maxdegreat.github.io/ </p>